Featured in...

 As you can see above, this MoneySavingExpert forum user was placed on a temporary repayment plan where they could pay a lower interest rate.
 Unfortunately, after a few years, the creditor referred the borrower to their collections team as they could no longer extend their plan.

-What are the pros of a temporary repayment plan for a loan?
+What are the pros of a temporary repayment plan?

 There are benefits to the temporary repayment plan.
 It allows you to pay less money for a short period of time.
 This will enable borrowers to earn more money and get back on their feet.
 Once the time period has run out, borrowers may find themselves in a better financial position.